-This was a case we handled in Burbank involving a mother and her adult son who purchased a home together.
-At some point, the son moved out.
-After that, they could not agree on what to do with the property.
-One wanted to sell.
-The other wanted to hold onto it longer.
 There was a falling out between the two and the son who had moved out was concerned about what the mother was doing with the property, the condition of the property and how to get his equity out of the property without having the continuing worry about what his mother would do with the property.
 He turned to Schorr Law to get him leverage again and to put some parameters on her occupation and ultimately force a sale.

 That disagreement le into a partition lawsuit.

-What the Dispute Came Down To
+What Did the Dispute Really Come Down To?

 Both parties were on title, each with equal ownership.
 The issue was not who owned the property.
 The issue was what to do with it.